SharePoint Document Security Best Practices

 Who is going to be responsible for maintaining your SharePoint security?
 That is a critical question that if answered wrong can erase all the work done so far.
 New users and new documents are always going to be created, and if the security plan it’s not followed correctly, a security breach can be created in a blink of an eye.
 Study your company structure and determine a responsible user.

 This is what I wanted to present related to permissions.
-If you have any questions or suggestions, just leave us a comment.
-And please check it out the next posts of this series where I will discuss the importance of an automating document naming, and much more.
+Please check it out the next posts of this series where I will discuss the importance of an automating document naming, and much more.